charan300804/EDU-BLOCK/README.md

-# Firebase Studio Project: EduChain
+# Firebase Studio Project: EduBlock

-Welcome to EduChain!
+Welcome to EduBlock!
 This is a secure certificate verification platform built with Next.js, Firebase, and Genkit.
 This guide provides a detailed, beginner-friendly walkthrough to get the application running on your local development machine.

 ## Table of Contents